ArkScript-lang/Ark/README.md

 ## Key features

+ArkScript is
-* Ark is small: the compiler, and the virtual machines fit under 5000 lines, but also small in term of keywords (it has only 10)!
+* small: the compiler, and the virtual machines fit under 5000 lines, but also small in term of keywords (it has only 10)!
-* Ark is a scripting language: it's very easy to embed it in your application.
+* a scripting language: it's very easy to embed it in your application.
 The FFI is quite easy to understand, so adding your own functions to the virtual machine is effortless
-* Ark can run everywhere: it produces a bytecode which is run by its virtual machine, like Java but without the `OutOfMemoryException`
+* portable: it produces a bytecode which is run by its virtual machine, like Java but without the `OutOfMemoryException`
-* Ark is a functional language: every parameters are passed by value, everything is immutable unless you use `mut` to define a mutable variable
+* a functional language: every parameters are passed by value, everything is immutable unless you use `mut` to define a mutable variable
-* Ark can handle object oriented programming in a very elegant way with its closures and explicit captures (see examples/church-encoding)
+* powerful: it can handle object oriented programming in a very elegant way with its closures and explicit captures (see examples/church-encoding)
-* Ark is promoting functionalities before performances: expressiveness often brings more productivity, but performances aren't bad at all
+* promoting functionalities before performances: expressiveness often brings more productivity, but performances aren't bad at all
-* Ark handles first class objects, thus it has higher-order functions
-* Ark is easy to compile: it takes less than 200ms to compile and check a complex code with a lot of branches and sub-branches of 200 lines.
+* easy to compile: it takes less than 200ms to compile and check a complex code with a lot of branches and sub-branches of 200 lines.
-* Ark is a Lisp-like, but with less parentheses: `[...]` is expanded to `(list ...)` and `{}` to `(begin ...)`.
+* a Lisp-like, but with less parentheses: `[...]` is expanded to `(list ...)` and `{}` to `(begin ...)`.
 More shorthands will come in the future.

+Also:
+* it has a REPL
+* it has a growing standard library, composed of ArkScript (under `lib/`) and C++ (under `modules/`)
+* it has a lot of unit tests, which are ran before every release to ensure everything work as intended

 ## Examples